Best AI File Renamer & Batch Rename Tools 2026: 8 Tested

 Every tool on this list has some kind of free option.
 The real question is whether the free tier is enough for your workflow.

-Zush gives 50 free renames per month, which covers light ongoing use or lets you test the workflow thoroughly before deciding.
+Zush gives 50 free renames, which covers light ongoing use or lets you test the workflow thoroughly before deciding.
 The BYOK option removes the cap entirely if you already have an API key from OpenAI, Google, or Anthropic.

 AI Renamer is fully free but requires local hardware and setup.
 Browser tools offer limited free uploads.

-For a full guide to free options, read How to Rename Images with AI on macOS.
+For a full guide to free options, read How to Rename Files with AI for Free in 2026 .

 Verdict